Leveraging Mobile Technology to Economically Empower Women

 For a growing number of women worldwide, particularly those in underserved communities, the road to economic empowerment starts with a mobile device.
 Women who have traditionally faced barriers to entrepreneurial success are discovering how they can use powerful, handheld devices and an internet connection to gain access to the business skills, technology, markets, networks or capital they need in order to participate in the global economy and improve their lives.

-Over the last 12 years, Qualcomm has been bringing wireless technology to underserved communities globally through Qualcomm® Wireless Reach™, our strategic social responsibility initiative.
+Since 2006, Qualcomm has been bringing wireless technology to underserved communities globally through Qualcomm® Wireless Reach™, our strategic social responsibility initiative.
 Wireless Reach collaborates with a wide range of public- and private-sector organizations to create sustainable programs that strengthen economic and social development in the areas of education, entrepreneurship, health care, the environment and public safety.

 In The Global Gender Gap Report 2017, The World Economic Forum (WEF) notes a strong correlation between gender parity in economic development and “the growth, competitiveness and future-readiness of economies and businesses worldwide.”
 The report states that closing the gender gap in economic participation by about 25 percent could boost global Gross Domestic Product by an estimated USD $5.3 trillion by 2025.
 WEF calls for businesses “to prioritize gender equality as a critical economic and moral imperative.”